nomilous/nimbal/README.md

 #
-# pending seeding in nez/develop to attach an objective to nimbal
+# attach the objective to nimbal
 #

 ./objective